leeyanleryan/Leerically/aws.md

 ## ACM Part 2
 - Search for Certificate Manager
-- Add to Route 53 for both <website>.com and www.<website>.com
+- Add to Route 53 for both {website}.com and www.{website}.com
 - Wait for a while until both status are Success and certificate is Issued

 ## S3 Bucket
 - Search for S3
 - Change to ap-southeast-1 because of S3
 - Create bucket: leerically-com-site
-- Set name for bucket <website>-com-site
+- Set name for bucket {website}-com-site
 - Create folder called web in bucket
 - If on Jekyll project, copy everything from _site/
 - Paste into web/